Audio of lecture:

 When Moshe Rabbeinu was refused entry into Eretz Yisroel he asked Hashem “the bones of Yosef Hatzadik shall enter the Land but I shall not enter?
 “He who proudly admitted that this was his land shall be buried in it, but he who did not admit it shall not be buried in it’” said Hashem.

 Yosef did not deny his Hebrew origin when Potifar’s wife derided him as a “Hebrew brought here to make fun of us (Berishis 39:14.)
-Furthormore, he in prison when speaking to the chief butler he referred to himself as someone “who had been stolen from the land of the Hebrews” (Berishis 39:14.)
+Furthormore, in prison when speaking to the chief butler he referred to himself as someone “who had been stolen from the land of the Hebrews” (Berishis 39:14.)

-However, when the daughters of Yisro told their father an Egyptian man rescued us (Shemos 2:19), Moshe made no effort to correct this false impression and stress his Hebrew origins.
+However, when the daughters of Yisro told their father an Egyptian man rescued us (Shemos 2:19), Moshe made no effort to correct this false impression or stress his Hebrew origins.
 (Moshe was raised in the home of the king Parah after he was adpoted by Batya, that may be the reason why he saw himself as a Jewish Egyption rather than just part of the Jewish nation.)

-In parshas Buluck the Torah says that when Buluck’s messengers came to בלעם (Bilom) and asked him to curse the Jews, Hashem told Bilom NOT to go.
+In parshas Buluck the Torah says that when Buluck’s messengers came to Bilom and asked him to curse the Jews, Hashem told Bilom NOT to go.
 Then, Bulluck sent another delegation to ask Bilom once again to come with them to curse the Jews.
 This time Hashem said: “go with the people.”

 The world was created with בחירה choice.
 Hashem gave us the Torah which clearly tells us how He wants us to live.
 However, we have the right to choose the way we want to live.